Balvarezpandozi/hw1/README.md

 |0.3 1    |  0.2 1    |
 |0.2 1    |  0.3 1    |

-__Test #5__, tests outputs more elements than asked for even though the extra element does not tie with the first 3 mos frequent elements?
+__Test #5__, tests outputs more elements than asked for even though the extra element does not tie with the first 3 most frequent elements?

 |My Output|Test Output|
 |---------|-----------|
 |integer: |  integer: |